ansible/awx/INSTALL.md

     ansible-playbook ... -e pg_volume_capacity=n

 If you wish to use an external database, in the inventory file, set the value of `pg_hostname`, and update `pg_username`, `pg_password`, `pg_database`, and `pg_port` with the connection information.
 When setting `pg_hostname` the installer will assume you have configured the database in that location and will not launch the postgresql pod.
+Please note that the minimal version for PostgreSQL is 9.4.

 ### Start the build